Multiculturalism and the Horrors of Parkland and Santa Fe

 Multiculturalism and the Horrors of Parkland

-Let’s agree on the wisdom of a law that would keep mentally ill persons, like Cruz, from getting guns.
+Let’s agree on the wisdom of policies that would keep mentally ill persons, like Cruz, from getting guns.
 Perhaps a gun law would have provided one last chance to stop the massacre — but it should never have reached that point.

 The Parkland murders were the culmination of a staggering sequence of human apathy and failure, depressingly detailed in this Washington Post report.